 Creativity over the Years:

 The next two pieces of work are from my Environmental Studies class called Water in the West.
-This was a discussion based class that involved a lot of outside of class reading.
+This was a discussion based class that involved a lot of outside class reading materials.
 In the class we would discuss and debate over issues and environmental concerns that are affecting people and wildlife due to water availability, specifically in the Western United States.
 The first piece is a paper about how recycled wastewater is crucial for the survival of humans and the sustainability of life as a whole.
 I argue that if we can better manage the water and reuse it rather then waste it, we can not only make sure to have water for future needs but also we can become better caretakers of the land, live with the land rather than against it.
 I am creative in the way I frame my argument and the different topics I decide to use in my writing.
 The one great thing about this paper is that there is no clear conclusion.
 The topic is complex and involves many different structures making it impossible to draw a solid outline of what needs to be done on this matter.
 The last piece of work is a reflection essay about water management and how it has affected the Blackfoot River in Western Montana.
 I discuss the history of this river both environmentally and industrially.
 I talk about how management as a whole has affected this river both in a positive and negative way.
 Without creativity in these papers I would not be able to write, writing as a whole is a creative aspect unique to every individual.

 Water in the West Final Paper: Recycled Wastewater is Crucial